1031 Exchange with Multiple Relinquished or Replacement Properties Involved

 To the question: how many properties can you identify in a 1031 exchange?
 There’s no limit per se.
 It depends on facts and circumstances unique to your situation.

 For sure, expertise is required to navigate through this process efficiently.
-Without good planning and maximum effort, e.g., replacement acquisition(s) due diligence alone could take 180 days.
+Without good planning and maximum effort, e.g., replacement acquisition(s) commercial property due diligence alone could take 180 days.